alisaifee/holmium.core/doc/source/unittest.rst

 ``--holmium-browser``               one of chrome,firefox,safari,opera,ie,phantomjs,android,iphone or ipad ``--holmium-remote``                the full qualified url of the selenium server.
 If not provided the browsers will be attempted to be launched using the built in webdrivers.
-``--holmium-useragent``             useragent to use as an override. only works with firefox & chrome ``--holmium-capabilities``          a json dictionary of extra desired capabilities to pass to the webdriver.
+``--holmium-useragent``             useragent to use as an override. only works with firefox & chrome ``--holmium-capabilities``          a json dictionary string or a fully qualified path to a json file of extra desired capabilities to pass to the webdriver.
 ``--holmium-ignore-ssl-errors``     ignore ssl errors when accessing pages served under untrusted certificates (default False).
 ``--holmium-browser-per-test``      creates/destroys the browser for each test case (default False).
 ===============================     ===========================================================================================================================================